F3real/F3real.github.io/content/hackable_ca_easy_rop.md

     PIE       : disabled
     RELRO     : Partial

 We see that only NX (Non-executable memory) bit is set.
 Good thing is that, since PIE is disabled, addresses won’t change which makes our job easier.
-I am using `checksec` command from `gdb-peda` (really helpful extension for `gdb`), but there is also standalone script for it.
+I am using `checksec` command from `gdb-peda` (really helpful extension for `gdb`), but there is also a standalone script for it.
 Let’s try running the binary:

     root@kali:~/ctf/hackable.ca_easyROP# ./ropeasy_updated